The Dodgson Foundation

 Governance and Leadership

-The foundation operates with no paid employees receiving benefits over £60,000, and trustees receive no remuneration.
+No trustees receive any remuneration, payments or benefits from the charity.
 All trustees serve on a voluntary basis.
+The foundation operates with no paid employees receiving benefits over £60,000.
 The foundation maintains policies on financial controls, risk management, and conflicts of interest, and owns or leases land or property.

-Gerald Wicks serves as the contact person for the foundation and can be reached for inquiries about grant applications.
+Gerry Wicks serves as CEO of the foundation and can be reached for enquiries about grant applications.

 How to Apply